Cornelius Cardew

 Cornelius Cardew (7 May 1936 – 13 December 1981) was an English experimental music composer, and founder (with Howard Skempton and Michael Parsons) of the Scratch Orchestra, an experimental performing ensemble.
 He later rejected experimental music, explaining why he had "discontinued composing in an avantgarde idiom" in his own programme notes to his Piano Album 1973.

 Biography

 Cardew was born in Winchcombe, Gloucestershire.
 He was the second of three sons whose parents were both artists—his father was the potter Michael Cardew.
-The family moved to Wenford Bridge Pottery Cornwall a few years after his birth where he was first nurtured as a chorister at Canterbury Cathedral, and later at The King's School, Canterbury which had evacuated to the Carlyon Bay Hotel for the war.
+The family moved to Wenford Bridge Pottery in Cornwall a few years after his birth where he was first nurtured as a chorister at Canterbury Cathedral, and later at The King's School, Canterbury which had evacuated to the Carlyon Bay Hotel for the war.
 His musical career thus began as a chorister.
 From 1953 to 1957, Cardew studied piano, cello, and composition at the Royal Academy of Music in London.